 Real-world use of and spending on new oral targeted cancer drugs in the US, 2011-2018

-Over the past decade, a substantial increase in the use of new cancer drugs without documented clinical benefit has been reported, accounting for substantial spending.
+Over the past decade, a substantial increase in the estimated use of new cancer drugs without documented clinical benefit has been noted, with major cost implications.

-This cross-sectional study involved 37,348 patients who received 1 or more of 44 new oral targeted cancer drugs between 2011 and 2018.
+Participants were 37,348 patients who received 1 or more of 44 new oral targeted cancer drugs.

-The proportion of patients taking drugs without documented overall survival advantage rose from 13% in 2011 to 59% in 2018, accounting for 52% of the $3.5 billion estimated cumulative expenditure on the new oral targeted cancer drugs by the end of 2018.
+An increase from 13% in 2011 to 59% in 2018 was evident in the proportion of patients receiving drugs without documented overall survival benefit; accounting for 52% of the $3.5 billion estimated cumulative spending on the new oral targeted cancer drugs by the end of 2018.

 Read the full article on JAMA